 But I’m thankful, because her persistence is the emotional equivalent of weight training.
 The constant resistance builds your endurance until you can outlast any opponent — even a 10-year-old girl.

 Consumers are so impatient, particularly when it comes to having their concerns addressed.
 They want everything done now.
 Companies exploit our impatience, offering stingy resolutions if only you will sign on the dotted line.
 Too often, we don’t hold out for the right resolution.
+As a consumer advocate I had to learn that early in life.

 “I forgive you”